Chelates in animal nutrition

 Chelates in animal feed is jargon for metalloorganic compounds added to animal feed.
 The compounds provide sources of various metals that improve the health or marketability of the animal.
-Typical metals salts are derived from cobalt, copper, iron, manganese, and zinc.
+Typical metal salts are derived from cobalt, copper, iron, manganese, and zinc.
 The objective of supplementation with trace minerals is to avoid a variety of deficiency diseases.
 Trace minerals carry out key functions in relation to many metabolic processes, most notably as cofactors for enzymes and hormones, and are essential for optimum health, growth and productivity.
 For example, supplementary minerals help ensure good growth, bone development, feathering in birds, hoof, skin and hair quality in mammals, enzyme structure and functions, and appetite.
-Deficiency of trace minerals affect many metabolic processes and so may be manifested by different symptoms, such as poor growth and appetite, reproductive failures, impaired immune responses, and general ill-thrift.
+Deficiency of trace minerals affects many metabolic processes and so may be manifested by different symptoms, such as poor growth and appetite, reproductive failures, impaired immune responses, and general ill-thrift.
 From the 1950s to the 1990s most trace mineral supplementation of animal diets was in the form of inorganic minerals, and these largely eradicated associated deficiency diseases in farm animals.
 The role in fertility and reproductive diseases of dairy cattle highlights that organic forms of Zn are retained better than inorganic sources and so may provide greater benefit in disease prevention, notably mastitis and lameness.

 Animals are thought to better absorb, digest, and use mineral chelates than inorganic minerals or simple salts.
 In theory lower concentrations of these minerals can be used in animal feeds.
 In addition, animals fed chelated sources of essential trace minerals excrete lower amounts in their faeces, and so there is less environmental contamination.